 The other way to get to Santorini, of course, is by Ferry.
 It is actually one of the most spectacular arrivals by sea in the world, as you near the island and witness the towering cliffs and the towns and villages high above you.

 At the port, you can catch the cable car or a taxi to the top of the Caldera or have your hotel organise to pick you up.
-You will also see donkeys and mules for hire which you need to learn more about.
+You will also see donkeys and mules for hire so you need to learn more about whether to do a Santorini Donkey ride.

 WHERE TO STAY ON SANTORINI